go-vela/community/migrations/v0.7/DOCS.md

 # set the duration for the life of the database connections (default: 30m)
 export VELA_DATABASE_CONNECTION_LIFE=<database connection life from Vela server>

-# set the level of compression for the log entries (default: 3)
-export VELA_DATABASE_COMPRESSION_LEVEL=<database compression level from Vela server>

-# set the key to encrypt secret values with AES-256
-export VELA_DATABASE_ENCRYPTION_KEY=<database encryption key from Vela server>

-# sets the limit of build records to compress logs for in the database (default: 0 - no limit)
-export VELA_BUILD_LIMIT=<maximum build id to attempt to compress logs>

-# sets the limit of concurrent processes used to operate on the database (default: 4)
-export VELA_CONCURRENCY_LIMIT=<range of 1 - runtime.GOMAXPROCS>

-# sets the limit of secret records to encrypt values for in the database (default: 0 - no limit)
-export VELA_SECRET_LIMIT=<maximum secret id to attempt to encrypt value>
 ```

 ## Start